rajithaVadlakonda/Machine-Learning_Project/README.md

-Results and Interpretation: Analysed the influence of the regression intercept and coefficients on housing prices.
+Results and Interpretation: Analysed the influence of the regression intercept and coefficients on housing prices, offering real estate agencies insightful information and precise pricing predictions using quantitative analysis.

 Tools and Technologies: Python and Libraries (NumPy, Pandas, Matplotlib, Scikit-Learn) and Jupyter Notebook